 Zapier Pricing

 Finally, Zapier pricing is task-based.
-The platform offers a free plan, which includes 100 tasks per month.
-But it restricts you to two-step Zaps (one trigger, one action) and doesn’t include premium apps or webhooks.
+The platform offers a free plan, which includes 100 tasks per month and up to five Zaps, with no premium apps or webhooks.
 The free plan is a great option for testing Zapier capabilities, but it is very limited for actual workflow automations.

 As you scale, Zapier tends to be the most expensive option of the three, especially for high-volume automations.
 And Zapier also offers a 14-day free trial for its paid plans.